Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Circle action on the closed sector

-for our previously fixed choice $J_t$. \end{itemize} A choice of {\em Floer data for the $S^1$-action} is an inductive (smoothly varying) choice of Floer data, for each $k$ and each representative $S = (C,p_1, \ldots, p_k)$ of $\overline{\mc{M}}_k$, satisfying the following consistency conditions at boundary strata:
+for our previously fixed choice $J_t$. \end{itemize} A choice of {\em Floer data for the $S^1$-action} is an inductive (smoothly varying) choice of Floer data, for each $r$ and each representative $S = (C,p_1, \ldots, p_r)$ of $\overline{\mc{M}}_r$, satisfying the following consistency conditions at boundary strata:

 Inductively, since the space of choices at each level is non-empty and contractible (and since the consistency conditions are compatible along overlapping strata), universal and consistent choices of Floer data exist.
 From the gluing map, a representative $S$ sufficiently near the boundary strata \eqref{anglestratum1} inherits cylindrical regions, also known as {\it thin parts}, which are the surviving images of the cylindrical ends of lower-dimensional strata.
-Together with the cylindrical ends of $S$, this determines a collection of cylindrical regions.
+Together with the cylindrical ends of $S$, this determines a collection of cylindrical regions: \begin{defn} Given a fixed positive constant $\delta$, the {\em ($\delta$-spaced) rotated cylindrical regions} for an $r$-point angle-decorated cylinder $(C,p_1, \ldots, p_r)$ consist of the following cylindrical ends and finite cylinders (where $h_i = (p_i)_s$ and $\theta_i = (p_i)_t$): \begin{itemize} \item The {\em top cylinder}